Tea Tree Oil For Piercings – How To Use And Possible Risks

 Can tea tree oil make keloid worse?

-No. There is currently no evidence that indicates that tea tree oil can make keloids worse.
+No. There is currently no evidence that indicates that tea tree oil can make keloidsi XA type of scar that is thick, raised, and forms after an injury has healed.
+Excess protein in the skin during the healing process causes it. worse.
 However, ensure that you conduct a patch test to check for adverse effects.

 How do you help piercings heal faster?